How To Remove Smoking Odors From Your Home

 - Wash down all painted surfaces with something like TSP which you can purchase at most hardware and paint stores.
 Don’t forget the ceiling.
 Follow the instructions on the package carefully so you don’t damage the surface or hurt yourself.

-- Wash all other hard surfaces (linoleum floors, tile, etc.) with a 1 to 3 solution of white vinegar and water (1 cup vinegar to 3 cups water).
+- Clean all other hard surfaces (linoleum floors, tile, etc.) with a 1 to 3 solution of white vinegar and water (1 cup vinegar to 3 cups water).
 Test the solution in an inconspicuous area first to make sure it won’t damage the surface.
 DO NOT use this solution on granite, marble or stone.
 Use a reputable stone cleaner.
 Change the solution often so you are not dragging the smell from one surface to another.
 The vinegar smell will dissipate fairly rapidly, so don’t worry about that.
 Remember to wash out all cabinets and closets as well.

 - Use the correct Kilz primer to cover all painted surfaces.
 Your painter or paint store person should be able to direct you to the proper product.
 If the smell is particularly strong, you may have to use 2 coats of Kilz.
 Kilz claims to act like a sealer for both the nicotine stains and the odor.